Did you know that getting a club fitting is a conversation, much like going to the doctor?

 Question 13: Why would a fitted putter help me putt better?

-Just like a fit driver helps you hit the ball longer and straighter, a fit putter will help you make more putts.
+Just like a fit driver helps you hit the ball longer and straighter, a properly-fitted putter will help you make more putts.

 There are some specs to look at: